 Generating a report containing a graphic representation of the fault tree can be done simply from the fault tree interface page.
-To generate a report containing the visible fault tree page, click on the print button in the main workspace header menu.
+To generate a tabular report, click on the print dropdown in the navigation toolbar.
+This will expand a dropdown menu where you can select with Fault Tree Diagrams, or Fault Tree Diagrams with Event Details.